melektron/el_std_cpp/include/el/msglink/networking_architecture.md

 Depending on the application, the user may arbitrarily define either party to be the server or the client by using the corresponding network interface class ```el::msglink::server``` or ```el::msglink::client```.

-In many cases (e.g. like a WebApp), the role selection is obvious.
+In many cases, such as a WebApp, the role selection is obvious.
 In this example, it only makes sense for a program running on the webserver with a public facing IP address to be the msglink server and the browser to be the client.<br>
 In most applications, one party is clearly the "boss" of operations and it therefore makes sense for that one to be the server.

 In a different scenario with two equivalent devices (such as two robots on the same network communicating directly with each other), it might not matter which one is the server.
 When selecting from the before mentioned interface classes, there is only a minimal difference in the library API.